jxnblk/refunk/README.md

 ## Render prop

-An alternative API to the higher order component pattern is available with functional children, also known as the *render prop* pattern.
+An alternative API to the higher order component pattern is available with the *render prop* pattern.

 Note: this is simply a wrapper around the core HOC to provide a different API and works the same as the default HOC version.